MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	**Tip:** If the group does not immediately appear in the list of Security groups, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
 You may need to wait an additional minute or two for the group to appear. <br/>

-	**Note:** Two additional group types are **Mail-enabled Security** groups and **Distribution** groups.
+	**Note:** As you can see from the tabs on this page, there are two additional group types besides the Microsoft 365 and Security groups.
+These two group types are **Mail-enabled Security** groups and **Distribution** groups.
 Neither of these group types were used in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas Microsoft 365 groups and Security groups usually take just a minute to two to appear.

 25. You’re now ready to add members to the **IT Admins** security group.
 In the **Security** tab, select the **IT Admins** group (select the name and not the check box that appears to the left of the name).